3deric/development_tools/README.md

 ### meshDuplication.py
 Creates copies of meshes based on their bitmask-values.
 The mesh name has to be a bitmask value between 0 and 255.
 Meshes can have a prefix to define different layers.
 The script was tested in Blender 2.79b.
+### meshExport.py
+Exports all selected objects.
+Sets all transforms to zero on export and then moves them back to their previous position.
+The script was tested in Blender 2.79b.